billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 ### How do plugins work

 All the plugin options will be in initialized at the beginning.
 They all have their own class.
 You can take a look at `@vuepress/core/lib/node/plugin-api/abstract`.
-Later, whenever VuePress get the plugin config, it'll push them into each corresponding option.
+Later, whenever VP get the plugin config, it'll push them into each corresponding option.
 And at the timing you saw in my diagram, they will be executed.

 ## Prepare

-We all know VuePress can be started by `vuepress dev` or `vuepress build`.
+We all know VP can be started by `vuepress dev` or `vuepress build`.
 No matter triggered by which one, it has to enter this process.
 (Btw, I call it `Prepare` because the function which handle this process in VuePress 0.x is named `prepare`)

 ### Markdown

-Suppose you have already known VuePress uses [Markdown-it](https://github.com/markdown-it/markdown-it) as the Markdown renderer.
+Suppose you have already known VP uses [Markdown-it](https://github.com/markdown-it/markdown-it) as the Markdown renderer.

 The first two APIs in the life-cycle are: